-Adderall is a prescription pharmaceutical drug designed to treat attention deficit hyperactivity disorder (ADHD).
-It’s a stimulant compound that improves focus and concentration.
+Adderall is a prescription drug used to treat attention deficit hyperactivity disorder (ADHD).
+It’s a stimulant that improves focus and concentration.
 It’s very effective in doing so, but may come with the risk of long-term negative effects on health, as well as dependency.
-It has been reported that up to 35% of college students may use stimulant medications like Adderall off-label, and the number appears to be increasing.
+The risk of addiction to Adderall is established in medical research.

 Many consumers are looking for a more natural alternative to Adderall; they seek a supplement that improves focus and concentration without the risks of toxicity or addiction.
-There are several nootropic compounds that have been used medicinally for just this purpose for hundreds, if not thousands, of years, which carry superior safety profiles to synthetic prescription drugs like Adderall in our opinion.
+There are several nootropic (cognitive-enhancing) supplements that have significant research backing.

-In this review, we will examine several natural Adderall alternatives that are backed by science.
-We will look at published medical research to understand how these herbal supplements work, and their respective safety profiles.
+In this review, we'll highlight five several natural Adderall alternatives that are backed by science.
+In each section we'll share published medical research showing the efficacy and safety of the supplement.

 Ginkgo Biloba Extract

 One of the most popular supplements for cognitive enhancement is ginkgo biloba extract.
 This supplement is formulated by extracting the leaves of a tree native to China called the Maidenhair Tree.
 It’s been used to improve focus for thousands of years.

-These results are especially impressive considering that nootropic effects are usually more pronounced in populations with some level of impairment, like Alzheimer’s.
-The fact that ginkgo can improve cognition in healthy volunteers of various ages is astounding.
+These results are especially impressive considering that nootropic effects are usually more pronounced in populations with some level of mental impairment, like Alzheimer’s.
+Ginkgo appears to be able to improve short-term cognitive function even in healthy, young volunteers.

 The safety profile of ginkgo biloba is excellent.
-A study on adverse event profiles (bad reactions) found that ginkgo was no different than inert placebo compounds.
-Another study looked more at the toxicity of ginkgo and found that ginkgo had a good safety profile when used in the correct dosages.
+A study on adverse event profiles (bad reactions) found that ginkgo caused no more side effects than placebo.
+Another study analyzed the toxicity of ginkgo and found the plant to have a favorable safety profile when used at an appropriate dose.